hrbrmstr/taucharts/README.md

 -   `tau_tooltip`: Add a TauCharts tooltip
 -   `tau_trendline`: Add a TauCharts trendline

+The following datasets are included:

+-   `cars_data`: statistics on cars released from 1997 through 2013 (a data frame with 135 rows and 7 variables)

 ### News

 -   Version 0.1.0 released : trendline, tooltips & dev fork (prod is pretty much stable & functional)